vectara/vectara-docs/www/docs/api-reference/api-keys/create-api-key.md

 import {vars} from '@site/static/variables.json';

 The Create API Key endpoint lets you create new API keys, which you can bind to one or multiple corpora.
-You also decide whether to designate each key for specific access like only querying (read-only) or both querying and indexing (read-write).
+You can also decide whether to designate each key for specific access like only querying (read-only) or both querying and indexing (read-write).

-This is useful in scenarios where you have applications that require different levels of access to corpora data.
-For example, you might create a read-only API key for an application that only nees to query data.
+This capability is useful in scenarios where you have applications that require different levels of access to corpora data.
+For example, you might create a read-only API key for an application that only needs to query data.

 ## Create API Key Endpoint Address